ajcasagrande/ajcasagrande/README.md

 ## Hi there 👋

-My name is Anthony Casagrande and I am a Staff Software Engineer currently looking for opportunities to further the fields of AI/ML and Computer Vision in the Open Source ecosystem.
+My name is Anthony Casagrande and I am a Staff Software Engineer currently looking for opportunities to further the fields of AI/ML and Computer Vision, IoT and Edge, and Cloud-Native infrastructure.

 # ✨ Open Source Projects